The Chester & Cooke Nose, Skin and Paw Balm

 Your dog’s pads are their only defence against terrain, it is so important to care for their pads and prevent irritated paws.

 Like us humans dogs can be effected by the changes in the environment.
 Pollen and other factors can irritate and cause itchy sore skin.

-Chester has an allergy in the spring and summer months, and therefore I went on a quest for a balm, he would lick his paws, eventually making them sore.
+Chester has an allergy in the spring and summer months.
+I therefore went on a quest for a balm.
+He would lick his paws, eventually making them sore.
 I wanted a balm to help sooth his skin and wanted it to be completely natural, safe to lick and again plastic free.
 I’m really pleased with our balm and the results it has had for Chester.

 Our dog balm can help repair and calm irritated areas on the skin and paws and discomfort.
 But again if you are unhappy with your dogs health please do consult a vet.

 Breeds like French or English bulldogs, Pugs and Shar Pei’s have skin folds which can become irritated and painful if cracked or too humid.
 Skin fold dermatitis is also very common in these wrinkly breeds and symptoms may include loss of hair, redness and inflammation.

 Using our natural balm will help to calm any irritation and aid skin repair.

 You can also have a look at our all natural dog soap which is also great to soothe irritated skin.

 Dogs love to play, and explore.
 Like Chester checking out rabbit holes or Nelson going at 100 miles an hour, irrespective of the terrain.
 The dog’s normal behaviour leads to general wear and tear on their bodies.
 Whether it be on their paws, skin or nose our dog balms will help with skin renewal and soothe irritated areas, grazes and dryness.